open-telemetry/opentelemetry-collector-contrib/receiver/sqlqueryreceiver/README.md

 but it's probably not a real world use case, as the requirements for logs and metrics queries are quite different.

+Additionally, each `query` section supports the following properties:

+- `tracking_column` (optional, default "") Applies only to logs.
+In case of a parameterized query, defines the column to retrieve the value of the parameter on subsequent query runs.
+  See the below section [Tracking processed results](#tracking-processed-results).
+- `tracking_start_value` (optional, default 0) Applies only to logs.
+In case of a parameterized query, defines the initial value for the parameter.
+  See the below section [Tracking processed results](#tracking-processed-results).

 Example:

 ```yaml